Revolutionary Cells – Animal Liberation Brigade

 Founded in the United States, after bombing Chiron and Shaklee's corporate offices in 2003, activists have since used the banner to firebomb vehicles and threaten to send letter bombs to individuals in the California area.
 Targets have included corporate customers of animal testing laboratory Huntingdon Life Sciences and animal researchers at UCLA and the California National Primate Research Center.

-The FBI issued an arrest warrant for Daniel San Diego for his alleged association with the cell responsible for the 2003 bombings, but he has not yet been caught.
-He is therefore wanted for his suspected involvement in property destruction crime.
+The FBI issued an arrest warrant for Daniel Andreas San Diego for his alleged association with the cell responsible for the 2003 bombings.

 Philosophy

 Guidelines

 The Revolutionary Cells guidelines was posted on the Bite Back website after the second bombing:

 Who are RCALB?

 The Bite Back communique also explained who the Revolutionary Cells were and why they exist:

 Structure and aims

 The group formed the same leaderless-resistance model as the Animal Liberation Front (ALF), which consists of small, autonomous, covert terror cells acting independently.
 A cell may consist of just one person.